 Children are as important to Sagamore Hill today as they were a century ago when the Roosevelt family lived here.
 We welcome thousands of young visitors every year who come on class trips or with their families to learn about one segment of American history.
 We try to instill in them the differences, as well as the similarities, between life at the beginning of the 20th century and life at the beginning of the 21st century.

 The cornerstone of our educational program for children is an offering of Junior Ranger activities.
 These activities cover more than just history.
 They teach about nature, geography, art, etc. While the programs are designed to be interesting for children, parents and other adults are given the chance to work with young people to complete the activities and perhaps to learn something new as well.
-To learn more about the Junior Ranger activities available at Sagamore Hill, please click here.

 We offer a special activity for our younger visitors (ages four to seven).
 The Bunny Ranger Program was inspired by Theodore Roosevelt himself: he affectionately referred to his six children as "…my little bunnies."
 Children can experience the president, his family and his home in an interactive and fun way through activities such as drawing, matching, counting and identifying.

-Click here to download a copy of the Bunny Ranger Program booklet.
+Sagamore Hill also leads a variety of scouting programs for boy and girl scouts.
 Theodore Roosevelt was a guiding figure in the early years of the Boy Scout Movement in the United States.
 A former president, proponent of training young men for service to their nation and their community, and proponent of the "strenuous life", TR thought that the Boy Scouts of America would answer the need for guiding boys to manhood.
 He was the first commissioner of the Nassau County Council, and was declared Chief Scout Citizen in 1911.